 This is one of the things you learn as you practice.
 There’s more to the mind than just looking at it from the outside would tell you.

-Several years back I gave a Dhamma talk at a mediation center.
+Several years back I gave a Dhamma talk at a meditation center.
 I talked about kamma, and during the Q&A got into issues of rebirth.
 The following week, the teacher at the center decided he had to do damage control.
 So he explained that poor Than Geoff went to Thailand when he was young and impressionable, and picked up a lot of things over there.
 He didn’t sort out the differences between true Dhamma and Thai culture, and so he mixes rebirth up with the Dhamma.

 Actually, I’ve always felt the fact that I was in Thailand from an early age was not a handicap at all.
 It was being there when I was still receptive—and being around the ajaans and other people practicing meditation—that I began to realize that there’s more to the mind than Western materialistic ideas can account for.
 And one of the things about the mind is the notion of the current of the mind.
 The mind is constantly sending out currents.
 When the mind is really concentrated, those currents can be focused and strong.
 If you send currents out to other people, and if those people are sensitive, they can pick them up.